Cotonou Littoral, Benin Travel Guide

 Maximize your airport experience and address potential travel delays.

 Learning a few French sayings can greatly enrich your interactions.
-Resources like Rosetta Stone can assist with language acquisition.
+Resources like Rosetta Stone can aid in language acquisition.

 Map out your activities around typical local operating times.

 Banks typically operate Monday-Friday, 8:00 AM-4:00 PM.
-ATMs are widely available at major bank branches (EcoBank, Orabank, Bank of Africa) and larger supermarkets, often accessible 24/7.
+ATMs are widely available at major local banks (EcoBank, Orabank, Bank of Africa) and big supermarkets, often accessible 24/7.

 Cotonou generally does not experience specific "seasonal closures" for most businesses.